 Interference scenarios

+[Ed.
+Note: the figures will be amended.]

-When extending the basic methodology of the ECC Report 159 to calculate the WSD maximum power levels the following scenarios could be considered:
+When extending the basic methodology of ECC Report 159 to calculate the WSD maximum power levels the following scenarios could be considered:

 Portable outdoor WSD transmission

-Mobile WSD transmission and fixed roof-top DTT reception
+Mobile WSD transmission and fixed roof-top DTT reception (Scenario 1)

 The model we use is shown below.
 A mobile WSD at 1.5 m above ground level (agl) radiates into a rooftop DTT antenna.
-Taking account of the vertical DTT receive antenna pattern, the maximum loss and receive antenna discrimination from the WSD to the DTT antenna is 56.15 + 0.45 dB = 56.6 dB.
+Taking account of the vertical DTT receive antenna pattern, the maximum loss and receive antenna discrimination from the WSD to the DTT antenna is 56.15 + 0.45 dB - 9.15 = 47.45 dB.